 Can you give me your artwork or any component of your artwork for free?
 I really like it!

-While I appreciate that you like my work, what you are really asking me is to do (and give away) my hard work for free.
+I only sell my artwork as completed pieces and do not sell any part of them separately.
+And for those who are asking for free things, what you are really asking me is to do (and give away) my hard work for free.
 I assume you work to make a living and would not like being asked to work for free.
 So, please do not expect me to work for free either.

 Can you sell any unfinished parts of your artwork to me?
 I’d like parts of your creations to make something else I have in mind.

-Is your armor as strong as metal armor?
+I'd like to know if your armor can handle HEMA or other full contact sport.
 Can it handle a blow from a sword or axe?
 What’s the point if it can’t?